 - Add the remaining flour, 1/2 cup at a time, stirring well after each addition.
-When the dough has just pulled together, turn it out onto a lightly floured surface and knead until smooth, about 5 minutes.
+When the dough has just pulled together, turn it out onto a lightly floured surface and knead until smooth, 2-3 minutes.

 - Cover the dough with a damp cloth and let rest for 10 minutes.

 - Meanwhile, in a small bowl, mix together brown sugar, cinnamon, softened butter.
 It should be the consistency of frosting.

 - Roll out dough into a 12x9 inch rectangle.

 - Spread dough with butter/sugar mixture.
 Roll up dough and pinch seam to seal.
 Cut into 12 equal size rolls and place in lightly greased baking sheet.